-The vesting of all unvested stock options of Apollo granted prior to the Apollo Acquisition Date were accelerated prior to the acquisition and were then canceled in exchange for a right of each option-holder to cash, equity and contingent consideration based on their prorata percentage, assuming all stock options of Apollo had been exercised.
+The vesting of all unvested stock options of Apollo granted prior to the Apollo Acquisition Date were accelerated prior to the acquisition and were then canceled in exchange for a right of each option-holder to cash, equity and contingent consideration based on their pro-rata percentage, assuming all stock options of Apollo had been exercised.

-The contingent consideration requires the Company to pay up to \$75.0 million of additional consideration to Apollo's former shareholders and option-holders, if Apollo meets certain customer revenue related milestones from the Apollo Acquisition Date through December 31, 2023.
+The contingent consideration requires the Company to pay up to \$75.0 million of additional consideration to Apollo's former shareholders and optionholders, if Apollo meets certain customer revenue related milestones from the Apollo Acquisition Date through December 31, 2023.
 The contingent consideration is earned, which is a combination of total contract value and relevant payout ratio, if the contract with the customer is entered into after the acquisition date and 25% of revenue under the contract is recognized by December 31, 2023.
 Contingent consideration is payable in the form of 20% cash and 80% Class A common stock on a quarterly basis based on the milestones achieved.
-The fair value of the contingent consideration using a Monte Carlo simulation model.
+The fair value of the contingent consideration arrangement at the acquisition date was \$18.4 million.
+The Company estimated the fair value of the contingent consideration using a Monte Carlo simulation model.
 This fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement as defined in ASC 820.
 As of December 31, 2022, the contingent consideration liability increased to \$33.9 million as a result of changes in forecasted revenues subject to milestone payments and the passage of time.
-The Company has recognized \$15.5 million in cumulative net losses on changes in fair value of contingent consideration Date.
+The Company has recognized \$15.5 million in cumulative net losses on changes in fair value of contingent consideration from the Apollo Acquisition Date.